 How to Heal a Broken Heart

 The only solution to a heart that is wounded is letting it heal.
-And in my experience, there’s 5 steps we all have to move through to heal a broken heart and get you ready to let more love in.
+And in my experience, there are five steps we all have to move through to heal a broken heart and get you ready to let more love in.

 1) Let your Heart Break Open

 You cannot heal what you cannot feel.
 So, give yourself permission to fully welcome the pain, anger, helplessness, or any other feeling or emotion that you are avoiding.
 Welcome also your need to fix it, make it go away, ignore or blame someone else for it.
 Welcome your identification with the pain, the thought that it’s all about you and what someone else did to you.
 Welcome it ALL!

 Let your heart crack fully open by allowing it to open to what is.
 It is through the cracks in your heart that the light, the healing, will get in.
 Resist the urge to engage in any behaviors that distract you from feeling the pain (fantasizing, sex, pornography, social media, drugs, alcohol, food, working long hours, etc.)

 At some level, you are responsible for this experience.
 You either collaborated, participated, tolerated or allowed the set of behaviors or actions that ultimately led to a wounded heart.
 What were you avoiding or refusing to see about yourself or the other person?
 So take responsibility, acknowledge what happened as part of what you needed to go through so that you could learn more about yourself.

 Realize that both you and the other person just did the best you could then.
 Most people don’t leave their home thinking, “I’m going to break this person’s heart.”
 They are simply just doing the best they can to be happy, and to get what they want.